horizonx-tech/chainsight-cli/docs/index.md

   -v, --verbose...
 Displays detailed information about operations. -vv will generate a very large number of messages and can affect performance
   -c, --component <COMPONENT>      Specify the component to deploy.
 If this option is not specified, the command will be given to all components managed by the project
   -q, --quiet...
 Suppresses informational messages. -qq limits to errors only; -qqqq disables them all
+      --context <CONTEXT>          Specify the context of identity to execute on.
+If this option is specfied, the default context is used
       --network <NETWORK>          Specify the network to execute on [default: local] [possible values: local, ic] --port <PORT>                Specifies the port to call.
-This option is used only if the target is localhost --with-cycles <WITH_CYCLES>  Specify the initial number of cycles for canister.
+This option is used only if the target is localhost -w, --wallet [<WALLET>]          Specify the wallet to use.
+If this option is not specified & no string, the default wallet is used
+      --with-cycles <WITH_CYCLES>  Specify the initial number of cycles for canister.
 Used as a parameter for `dfx canister create`
   -h, --help                       Print help
 ```